amerocrypto/paper.amerocrypto.com/README.md

 # paper.amerocrypto.com
 JavaScript Client-Side Amero Wallet Generator

-Now Dash addresses and their corresponding private key can be conveniently generated in a web browser.
+Now Amero addresses and their corresponding private key can be conveniently generated in a web browser.

 ## Installation